AS I SEE IT: Scottish Enterprise is in danger of narrowing the scope of its support for small firms, says TERRY MURDEN

 Now the agency has unveiled a business plan with a condition that “businesses will be required to demonstrate their commitment to net zero and fair work as part of accessing Scottish Enterprise support”.
 That is a powerful clause that changes the rules of the game.
 It could underpin a new Scottish Enterprise slogan: Go green or go without.

 It’s seven months since CEO Steve Dunlop left the agency (dubbed “Scottish Lentilprise” by one critic of the new green plan).
-There is talk that two candidates are in the frame to replace him.
+There is talk that two candidates are in the frame to replace him, one currently with a Scottish university who is a former SE employee.
 Whoever gets the job will have no say on strategy as he or she will be handed the plan – and told to get on with it.

 The government is, of course, right to drive the net zero agenda, but it must not push its luck by turning green targets into green barriers.
 Companies want to do all they can to help the environment, but some just cannot meet the green thresholds that government policies and edicts are demanding.